mltframework/shotcut_web/roadmap.md

 - add presets to Filters search
 - add option to view timeline waveform per channel
 - add transitions to Playlist
-- make it easy to add 0.5 or 1 second transition on timeline
 - add VUI toggle
 - add speed param to Export > Codec
 - add option to reduce number of encode threads for Convert, Reverse, and Proxy jobs